Library to reopen for in-person visits Oct. 1 - Salisbury Post

 - Floor plan re-arrangements (including computer labs) that encourage social distancing of at least 6 feet

-- Hand sanitizer stations and increased frequency of cleaning high touch public areas and restrooms
+- Hand sanitizer stations and increased frequency of cleaning high-touch public areas and restrooms

 - Protective barriers at service desks